 Why should you read classics?

-Italian journalist and short story writer, Italo Calvino in his books Why Read the Classics, explains the vital reasons comprehensively.
+Italian journalist and short story writer, Italo Calvino in his books Why Read the Classics, explains the vital reasons why classic books are essential.
 According to him, only works of enduring cultural value, but also something much more personal.
-We understand the world, our history, and the universe through these great works.
+We understand the world, our history, and the universe through these great works of classic literature.
 Above all classic books are loved by millions of readers and they mean so much more than stories to them.

 I remember watching one of the interviews of my all-time favorite author Santa Montefiore.
 She mentions how the classic book ‘Love In The Time Of Cholera’ influenced her writing.